-- Methodology - Detailed work plan with timeline of major activities - Proposed team (with CVs) - Overview of past examples of conducted evaluations with comparable scope, including references
+- Methodology - Detailed work plan with timeline of major activities - Proposed team (with up to date CVs) - Overview of past examples (minimum 10) of conducted evaluations with comparable scope, including references

-The technical proposal shall describe the methodology and approach to achieve the objectives of the evaluation, including the team proposed.
+The technical proposal should describe the methodology and approach to achieve the objectives of the evaluation, including the team proposed.
 The technical proposal should not exceed 30 pages + annexes (for example CVs).

 - a.
-As part of the methodological proposal for the evaluation, the following elements should be included: - An overview of the data collection strategy to be applied in answering the evaluation questions at all levels of the programme results chain, including the qualitative and quantitative tools that will be used in assessing existing secondary data and generating new primary data.
-Bidders are requested to particularly focus on how they will measure the results of the MAP programme to date at the outcome level (i.e in terms of the use and follow up to the diagnostics completed, and road maps supported by the programme) using methods supporting a contribution analysis approach.
-In proposing the evaluation methodology, bidders are requested to respect the various quality standards for UNCDF evaluation set out in Annex 3. - □ The proposal should also highlight how the evaluation will apply a gender responsive lense with a view to generating findings that take into account the perspective of women, rural, and un(der)banked population segments, as well as make use of the Gender Economic Empowerment Framework - b.
-A detailed evaluation work plan for conducting the evaluation, showing the overall time commitment for the evaluation, as well as specific activities and time allocated to each individual team member.
+As part of the methodological proposal for the evaluation, the following elements should be included: - An overview of the data collection strategy to be used in answering the evaluation questions, including the type of qualitative and quantitative tools that will be used in assessing existing secondary data and generating new primary data.
+In proposing the evaluation methodology, bidders are requested to respect the various quality standards for UNCDF evaluation set out in Annex 1. - The proposal should also highlight how the evaluation will apply a gender responsive lens with a view to generating findings that take into account the perspective of women, rural, and un(der)banked population segments, as well as make use of the Gender Economic Empowerment Framework b.
+A detailed work plan including:

+- □ A detailed evaluation work plan for conducting the evaluation, showing the overall time commitment for the evaluation, as well as specific activities and time allocated to each individual team member.
 Note that the evaluation team should have sufficient time to complete: - i.
 Review of all relevant programme documentation during the inception phase, including a briefing by the project team on the programme during the inception phase; - ii.
-Country visits to the four programme countries mentioned above; - iii.
-Write up of the evaluation report presenting the findings on the programme as a whole as well as the supplementary country reports. - c.
-Information on the proposed team members should include at least: - Detailed CVs for each member of the team, - Description of team position and area of expertise (ex.
-Team Leader; Inclusive Finance Expert, etc) - Description of data collection and logistic support team for each of the countries visits
+Country visits to the four countries mentioned above; - iii.
+Write up of the evaluation report presenting the findings on the programme as a whole as well as the supplementary country reports.

+c.
+Information on the proposed team members should include at least:

+- Detailed CVs for each member of the team, - Description of team position and area of expertise (ex.
+Team Leader; Inclusive Finance Expert, etc.) - Description of data collection and logistic support team for each of the countries visits

 All team members that will engage in country visits should also be available for the initial kick-off meeting.
-Note that the team members conducting the country visits to the francophone countries must be fluent in French and have experience of providing consulting services in French-speaking countries.

 - d.
-Information on past examples of evaluations conducted should include: - A concise description of relevant past evaluations conducted including the methodology that has been followed - Details of references for these evaluations that can be followed up - Submission of three evaluation reports of comparable scope and approach to the evaluation being tendered here
+Information on past examples of evaluations conducted should include: - A concise description of relevant past evaluations conducted including the methodology that has been followed - Details of references for these evaluations that can be followed up